AndroidPillars/Dart/DartInDetail.md

 - A Function is a block of organized, reusable code that is used to perform some action.
 - In Dart Programming Language, each Function is an object of Class Function.
-- __Anonymous Function__ is just a Function just as its name implies it has no name.
+- Types Of Function -> No Parameter And No Return Type, Parameter And No Return Type, No Parameter And Return Type, Parameter And Return Type.
-- Parameter Types - Positional Paramter, Optional Positional Parameter, Named Parameter
+- Parameter Types -> Positional Paramter, Optional Positional Parameter, Named Parameter
 - By using Positional Parameter we can't skip or interchange the Parameters.
 - By using Optional Positional Parameter we can skip the parameter but we can't interchange the Parameters.
 - By using Named Parameter we can skip the parameter or interchange the Parameters.